ArcBlock/forge-cli/README.md

-  ps                                     List running forge component processes remote [shellName]                     Connects to the running system via a remote shell simulator [action]                     Start/stop simulator and generate random traffic stake [options] [show]                 Stake to various entities: node/user/asset start [options] [<chainName>]          Start a chain daemon, if does not specify a chain name, it will start a default chain status [type]                          List info of the running chain/node stop [options] [<chainName>]           Stop the forge daemon and all forge components, if does not specify a chain name, it will start a default chain tx [hash]                              Get a tx detail and display tx:list                                List latest transactions tx:send                                Send a signed tx to the network tx:sign                                Sign a transaction (base64) according to sender’s wallet unstake                                Revert stakes to various entities upgrade [<chainName>]                  Upgrade chain node to new version without reset use [version]                          Activate an already downloaded forge release version [<chainName>]                  Output version for all forge components
+  ps                                     List running forge component processes remote [shellName]                     Connects to the running system via a remote shell simulator [action]                     Start/stop simulator and generate random traffic start [options] [<chainName>]          Start a chain daemon, if does not specify a chain name, it will start a default chain status [type]                          List info of the running chain/node stop [options] [<chainName>]           Stop the forge daemon and all forge components, if does not specify a chain name, it will start a default chain tx [hash]                              Get a tx detail and display tx:list                                List latest transactions upgrade [<chainName>]                  Upgrade chain node to new version without reset use [version]                          Activate an already downloaded forge release version [<chainName>]                  Output version for all forge components